 Or, he could just start fucking the hen.
 While it’s eating.
 Eating the dead chicken.

 That’s what he starts doing.
 In the middle of the road, the rooster mounts the hen.
 She barely moves as she concentrates on her meal.
 The rooster flaps his wings for balance, rustling the feathers on the road remaining from the dead chicken.
 The chicken that started this entire cosmic show.

 “Holy shit…” I hear the man next to me muttering under his breath.
 “Yeah,” responds a voice that I recognize as my own.
 “This is like…” he starts to say, then pauses.
 He’s lost as well.
 “Yeah, I know,” I reply.
 “It’s like… I mean, it’s kind of like…” He nods, snapping the fingers on his hand to prompt those portions of the mind that need prompting from snapping fingers.
 “I know!”
 I exclaim, as if that is, in itself, the conclusion to his thought.
 “Synchronicity?” he ventures.
 “Yeah,” I respond, then immediately reject it.
 “No,” I shake my head.
 “Not that, but something…. something kind of...”
 Dammit, this is my JOB!
 Why can’t I connect the dots?

-As I look at the man I see the next car as it rounds the corner.
+I see the next car as it rounds the corner.
 A part of my brain processes it faster than the rest of my mind and I can mentally see what will happen next before it occurs.

 Fucking rooster, cannibal hen, dead chicken, bam, all gone in an instant of exploding blood, flesh and feathers, exactly as it played out in my head.
 Like the Volvo, the car drives on, oblivious.